paxdotdev/pax/lab-journal-zb-2024.md

         ```
         This is despite the fact that we're including pax_designer in the root crate.
 Could it be because (a) the crate is failing to build,
         or (b) there's some corruption of features, or (c) because pax_designer isn't present in the workspace, even though it's available via the relative path specified in the root project's Cargo.toml?
-        ^ This is because we're not including pax_designer in the root crate; it's only included in the pax-engine crate.
-This is a problem because we need to include it in the root crate to get the #[pax] macro to work.

     [x] Compiler-side: deserialization updates (Vec<PaxManifest>)